Religious Education Program

 All Sunday students attend from 9 AM – 12 PM, with B’nai Mitzvah Class from 12:15 – 1:15.

-JUDAICA HIGH is held 6 – 7:30 PM Monday nights at the temple.
+JUDAICA HIGH is normally held 6 – 7:30 PM Monday nights at the temple.
 All students who have become b’nai mitzvah or who are in 8thgrade or higher are welcome to attend – no previous Jewish study or Hebrew is required.
 The three-year program leads to Confirmation at age 16 or at the end of tenth grade.
 This year’s topics will include Anti-Semitism, the Holocaust, Jewish body ethics, and the Prophets.
 Join us for fun, food and enlightenment!

 Congregation B’nai Emet Religious School provides a program aimed at developing concepts that will strengthen the fabric of Jewish life and ensure the future of Judaism.
 Our goal is to deepen the Jewish experience and knowledge of students in order to strengthen their faith in God, love of Torah and identification with the Jewish people through involvement in the synagogue and participation in Jewish life.